 Certifications: Not only is it a take awayable but often one that you can get your company to pay for !

 I hope reading this article has changed your perception on the importance of perception.
-Stay tuned for the last article in our Promotion series !
+Stay tuned for more articles in our Promotion series !

 Plugs